shazow/go-sshkit/README.md

 # go-sshkit

-Abstraction around building SSH servers and clients in Go.
+Toolkit for building SSH servers and clients in Go.

+Based on code from [ssh-chat](https://github.com/shazow/ssh-chat).

+# License

+MIT.